CHTC/chtc-website-source/user-news.md

 title: User News
 ---

-Below is a list of important user news updates, sorted by date.
+TEST Below is a list of important user news updates, sorted by date.
 Please stay up to date with news which is relevant to you, as CHTC policy changes may affect the jobs of users.